• Skip to primary navigation

 Ingredient Notes

-• Bell peppers: Use one green, red, orange, or yellow pepper.
+• Bell peppers: They’re the star of the show here!
+You can choose any color – red, yellow, orange, or green.
+Each color has a slightly different flavor profile, with red being the sweetest.
 Look for peppers that are bright, shiny, and firm.
 They should not have soft spots, moldy stems, or wrinkled skin.
+Consider using leftover bell peppers in Lo Mein, Philly Cheesesteak, and Pepper Steak.

 • Olive oil: I use extra virgin olive oil in this stuffed bell peppers recipe as well as in every other recipe on One Dish Kitchen that calls for olive oil.
 Extra virgin olive oil is the least processed form of olive oil.
 It is an unrefined oil and the highest-quality olive oil you can buy.
 Because of the way extra virgin olive oil is made, it retains a more true olive taste.
 It also contains more of the vitamins and minerals found in olives.
 It's my favorite type of olive oil to use but you may use lighter olive oil instead.